 Monitor Your Cat Closely

 - Finally, while it might go without saying, the most important strategy to keep your cat from jumping is to stay alert and vigilant to their activity.
-You cannot try and correct behavior you cannot see, and if your cat does reinjure themselves it is important to contact a vet right away, so cat owners should be especially attentive to their feline friends when they are recovering from surgery.
+You cannot try and correct behavior you cannot see, and if your cat does reinjure themselves it is important to contact a vet right away, so cat owners should be especially attentive to their feline friends when they are recovering from veterinary surgery.

 What To Do If Your Cat Won't Eat